 Creating a New Phase

-The existing phases available from Project Server may not completely cover your organization’s project management lifecycle.
-It is relatively simple to create a new phase and after that phase is created, you can either create new stages or modify stages so they become part of the new phase.
-This will support your project management lifecycle.
+The existing phases available from Project Server may not completely cover your organization’s PM lifecycle.
+It is relatively simple to create a new phase.
+After that phase is created, you can either create new stages or modify stages so they become part of the new phase.
+Doing this will support your project management lifecycle.

 To create a new phase: